Hitman7084/Hitman7084/README.md

 # 💫 About Me:
-I'm currently learning about Flask web framework in Python.<br>Also working on a django project.
+I'm currently working on a solar simlation project.

 ## 🌐 Socials: